QBobWatson/ipe2tikz/README.md

 Select *Export to File* from the *TikZ Export* submenu in the ipelets menu, or use the shortcut `Alt+T`.
 A dialog appears, with the following options:

-+ *Export complete document:* if this is checked, the exporter makes a document that can be compiled standalone.
++ *Export complete document:* if this is checked, the ipelet makes a document that can be compiled standalone.
 That is, it generates a preamble, `\begin{document}...\end{document}` tags, etc.  If you want to `\input` the output file into another LaTeX file, un-check this option.
 In that case, be sure to set `\usetikzlibrary{arrows.meta,patterns,ipe}` somewhere.
-+ *Export stylesheet:* if this is checked, the exporter makes a TikZ version of the effective styles as determined by the Ipe stylesheet cascade (see [above](#using-ipes-styles)), except for colors.
++ *Export stylesheet:* if this is checked, the ipelet makes a TikZ version of the effective styles as determined by the Ipe stylesheet cascade (see [above](#using-ipes-styles)), except for colors.
-+ *Export colors:* if this is checked, the exporter generates `\definecolor` commands for all colors defined in your Ipe stylesheets.
++ *Export colors:* if this is checked, the ipelet generates `\definecolor` commands for all colors defined in your Ipe stylesheets.
 + *Export scope instead of tikzpicture:* if this is checked, the generator puts TikZ code inside a `scope` environment instead of a `tikzpicture` environment.